ksrb/ksrb.github.io-legacy/README.md

 ###[Master branch](https://github.com/ksrb/ksrb.github.io/tree/master)
 * Github pages for a user are deployed under the repository [username].github.io under the master branch.
-* Therefore to avoid polluting the 'production' branch with unnecessary developments files (bower and scss) the master branch has been orphaned and all necessary changes are manually pulled from the [dev branch](https://github.com/ksrb/ksrb.github.io/tree/dev)
+* Therefore to avoid polluting the development branch with unnecessary files (compiled css and js) the master has been orphaned and all necessary changes are manually pulled from the [dev branch](https://github.com/ksrb/ksrb.github.io/tree/dev)
 * Major releases will be tagged